Bruce Campbell, CGIAR, Denmark

 David Just, Cornell University, USA

 Rosamond Naylor, Stanford University, USA

 Lindiwe Majele Sibanda, CEO, Food, Agriculture and Natural Resources Policy Analysis Network (FANRPAN), South Africa

 Mankombu Sambasivan Swaminathan, Member of Parliament (Rajya Sabha) and Emeritus Chairman, M S Swaminathan Research Foundation, India

 Jennifer Thomson, University of Cape Town, South Africa

 Achieving global food security whilst reconciling demands on the environment is the greatest challenge faced by mankind.
 By 2050 at least 9 billion people will need food, and increasing incomes and urbanization will inevitably lead to dietary change.
 The food security challenge will increasingly encompass the triple burden of malnutrition – undernutrition, obesity and micronutrient deficiencies.
-The urgency of the issue has led to huge scientific strides forwards, making it difficult to keep up with the rapidly expanding volume of scientific research.
+The urgency of the issues has led to huge scientific strides forwards, making it difficult to keep up with the rapidly expanding volume of scientific research.
 The Second International Conference on Global Food Security therefore aims to deliver state-of-the-art analysis, inspiring visions and innovative methods arising from research in a wide range of disciplines.